-Cynthia Smoot is the Emmy award-winning co-anchor of FOX 13's News Edge at 11.
+Cynthia Smoot is the Emmy award-winning co-anchor of the FOX 13 11 O'clock News

 When she's not at the anchor desk, Cynthia's likely covering a story about Florida's fabulous wildlife or people and their pets.
 She loves nature and enjoys helping Tampa Bay viewers get to know some of the interesting creatures in our own backyard, such as "Winter," the little dolphin at Clearwater Marine Aquarium that lost her tail but now swims with the help of a prosthesis.